sercankulcu/sercankulcu.github.io/_fun/unforgiven.md

    - life
 ---

-At the entrance of our apartment building, someone had written a word on the wall in red paint:
+At the entrance of our apartment building, someone had written one word on the wall in red paint:

 **Unforgiven.**

-I was a child and had no idea what it meant.
+I was a child and did not know what it meant.

-For some reason, I never asked.

-Perhaps I was afraid my friends would laugh.
-Perhaps I assumed everyone else already knew.
-Childhood contains many questions like that: you want the answer, but asking would expose the fact that you do not already have it.
+For reasons that seem absurd now, I never asked.
+Perhaps I assumed everyone else already knew and the question would reveal some embarrassing gap in my knowledge.
+Childhood is full of private mysteries maintained only because asking feels dangerous.

 I could have asked my father.
-I can almost hear the probable response:

-“Forget about Unforgiven and go study.”
+I can imagine the response: forget about *Unforgiven* and go study.

-So the word remained where it was, unexplained.
+So the word remained on the wall without explanation.

-Then time did what it usually does.
-We moved through years.
-I forgot the wall—or thought I had.
+Years passed.
+We moved.
+I forgot the wall, or believed I had.

-When I got into university, my father kept a promise he had made me and bought me a computer.
+Then I got into university and my father kept a promise he had made me.

-That machine became one of the most important objects in my life.

-It was not simply useful.
-It was a doorway.
-Until then, computers had mostly been things I encountered at school, in shops, in magazines, or at somebody else’s house.
-Now one sat on my desk.

-Mine.

-I could install things, break things, try to repair them, fail, reinstall, and try again.
+He bought me a computer.

+That machine became less an appliance than a country I had been given permission to explore.
+I installed programs, broke things, tried to repair them, failed, reinstalled, copied files from friends and learned that most technical disasters become less frightening after the third time.

-University computers were also social machines.
-People exchanged programs, games, documents, and music.
-Somebody always had a CD full of files.
-I copied almost anything people gave me.
+University computers were social objects too.
+People passed around CDs containing impossible combinations of software, games, documents and music.
+I copied almost everything.

-Foreign music was especially new.
-I listened without much system: rock, metal, pop, songs I did not understand, bands whose names meant nothing to me.
+Foreign music was especially new to me.
+I listened without a system.
+Rock, metal, pop, songs whose lyrics I barely understood, bands whose names meant nothing.

-Disk space felt valuable, so deleting files should have been easy.
+Disk space was precious enough that I should have deleted what I disliked.

-It was not.
+I rarely did.

-Even when I disliked a song, I kept thinking: maybe I will like it later.
+Maybe I would like it later.

-So I kept almost everything.

-This was before streaming services could build a polished sequence of recommendations around every preference.
-Discovery was more accidental.
-Someone gave you a folder.
-You opened files one by one.
-Most were forgettable.

-Occasionally one stayed for the rest of your life.
+That sentence saved a great deal of bad music and, occasionally, something important.

-Then, one day, I saw the title:
+One day I saw a filename.

 **The Unforgiven.**

-I stared at it.

-The word from the wall had returned.
+The wall returned immediately.

-Except now it was not red paint at the entrance of an apartment building.
-It was a Metallica song on my computer.

-I played it.

-And suddenly a childhood mystery had a sound.

-The feeling was larger than simply discovering a song.
-Two unrelated parts of my life had unexpectedly touched: a wall from childhood and a computer at university, separated by years and connected by one word.

-Perhaps that is why I liked the song so quickly.
-It arrived with a history already attached to it.
+Years had passed, yet the word was waiting intact somewhere in memory.

-Before I knew anything about Metallica, before I understood the lyrics, before I had much idea what kind of music I liked, the title had already been waiting somewhere in my memory.
+I played the Metallica song and experienced the odd sensation of a childhood mystery acquiring sound.
+Before I knew anything about the band, before I understood the lyrics, the title already had a history inside me.

+Perhaps that is why I liked it so quickly.
-Memory is good at preserving apparently useless details.

-A word on a wall.
-The color of paint.
-A street.
+Memory stores apparently useless details with no obligation to explain their future use.
+A color of paint.
+A word.
+A hallway.
 A smell.
-One sentence somebody said years ago.

-Most of these fragments seem to have no purpose.
-Then something touches the same point and the connection appears immediately.
+Then something touches the same point years later and the connection appears as if it had been prepared.

-The computer created many experiences like that for me.
-It changed not only what I could learn, but how learning felt.
+The computer produced many discoveries like this.
+It changed not only what I learned but the order in which learning arrived.

-Before I had one, information usually arrived in an organized form.
 Books had chapters.
-Teachers had lessons.
-Television had schedules.
-Newspapers had sections.
+Teachers had lesson plans.
 The computer mixed everything together.

-Programming, games, music, experiments, mistakes.

-One minute I was trying to understand Windows.
-The next I was installing a program.
-Then listening to a song.
-Then breaking something I did not know how to repair.
+Programming beside music.

+Games beside documents.

+Experiments beside mistakes.

-Learning became less orderly and much more interesting.
+Learning became disorderly.

-Music became part of that change.
-For the first time, my taste was not limited to what radio or television happened to play.
-One band led to another.
-One folder led to another.
-Metallica opened a door, and behind it were more doors.

-I also began to understand that taste is not always immediate.

-Sometimes we encounter something too early.

-A song, a book, a film, an idea—or even a person—can make no sense at first.
-Years later, the same thing returns and suddenly fits.

-That was why I had been reluctant to delete music.
-Maybe I would understand it later.

-Often, I did.
+It suited me.

-I still do not know who wrote “Unforgiven” on that wall or why.
-Perhaps it was a Metallica fan.
-Perhaps it had nothing to do with the band.
-Perhaps someone was simply trying to look impressive.
+I still do not know who wrote *Unforgiven* on the wall or why.
+Perhaps the person loved Metallica.
+Perhaps the word had another source entirely.

-It does not matter much now.

-An anonymous piece of graffiti became part of somebody else’s memory.
+The author of the graffiti has no idea it became part of someone else's memory.

-Mine.

-We leave traces like that without knowing who will encounter them: a book we lend, a song played in a car, a sentence written somewhere, a recommendation, a word on a wall.
+We leave traces like that constantly: a book lent, a song played in a car, a recommendation made casually, a sentence written somewhere.

 Most disappear.

-A few travel.

-My first computer would eventually become the place where I learned an enormous amount about programming, operating systems, the internet, music, and my own curiosity.
-It taught me that pressing the wrong button was usually not the end of the world.
-Most mistakes could be investigated.
-Most broken things could be repaired.

-And when Windows became completely hopeless, there was always another installation.
+Some travel farther than intended.

-Computers suited me because they let me ask stupid questions without embarrassment.
+My first computer taught me that broken systems could often be repaired and stupid questions could be asked privately without embarrassment.

-The machine did not care that I had once been afraid to ask what “Unforgiven” meant.
+It never cared that I had once been too shy to ask what *Unforgiven* meant.

-Years later, it simply played the file.
+Years later, it simply played the answer.